National Disability Insurance Scheme (NDIS)

 More information on how to request NDIS-funded services to be delivered at school is available in this Parents and Carers NDIS Fact Sheet.
 Easy-read versions of this fact sheet are available in text format and in PDF.

-If the school agrees to this request, you can let your service provider know about our Information for Providers and Provider Checklist.
-This document details the requirements providers need to meet before they can deliver their services at your child’s school.
+If the school agrees to this request, you can let your service provider know about our Information for Providers and Provider Checklist and External Provider Engagement Agreement.
+These documents detail the requirements providers need to meet before they can deliver their services at your child’s school.

 Video: Public schools and the NDIS